OperationSpark/first-website/README.md

     <img src="https://raw.githubusercontent.com/OperationSpark/using-c9/master/img/clone-new-workspace.png">

-4. The next screen should be relatively the same for either old or new interface, though in the new interface, you may have to manually name your workspac, etc.  Either way, find the "Source URL" form input, copy and paste in the URL you copied from you GitHub repository (it should still be on your clipboard).
+4. The next screen should be relatively the same for either old or new interface, though in the new interface, you may have to manually name your workspace, etc.  Either way, find the "Source URL" form input, copy and paste in the URL you copied from your GitHub repository (it should still be on your clipboard).

     Then, in the environment selection box, select "HTML5" (see B).
 Finally, click the green button "Create" (see C).